ghosh-ak/ghosh-ak.github.io/_pages/about.md

 Apart from this, I enjoy reading and traveling, and I have a love for music and football!

-Welcome to my digital realm, and feel free to explore! <br> You may also visit our [lab](https://kit-amel.jp/) @ KIT.
+Welcome to my digital realm, and feel free to explore! <br> You may also visit my lab [Advanced Manufacturing Engineering Laboratory](https://kit-amel.jp/) @ KIT.